30 Weeks Pregnant - Baby Development

 Your baby's development

 At 30 weeks your baby will probably weigh around 1.3kg, that’s the size of a large cabbage.
-As you might expect, there’s a lot of accelerated development at this time.

 Your baby’s lungs and digestive tract are almost fully developed.
 Your baby will begin to mimic breathing movements, by moving their diaphragm and they may even get hiccups, which can be felt as rhythmic twitches in your womb (uterus).